top of page

 Solution

 If this policy had been in effect years ago, it could have prevented a large number of mortgages from defaulting that caused the Great Recession in America.
-Monetary-wise, having the government pay the interest on a mortgage during a five-year period is much less than inheriting the entire mortgage itself (as with Fannie Mae/Freddie Mac).
+Monetary-wise, having the government pay the interest on a mortgage during a five-year period is much more cost-effective than inheriting the entire mortgage itself (as with Fannie Mae/Freddie Mac).

 bottom of page